LukasKnuth/lknuth.dev/content/writings/persistent_storage_cowards.md

 It starts with a `INPUT` that reads all log files that Kubernetes writes to disk on each node.
 The path depends on your Kubernetes distribution, the above is for Talos Linux.
-There is usually one log-file per container, and we're just ingesting them all.
+There is usually one log-file per container, and its just ingesting them all.

 Next come the `FILTER` steps: